 Can you get to the Great Barrier Reef by Spaceship?
 Sure you can.
 Especially if your vehicle is called Nautilus or Jules Verne.
 Kidding.
 You’ll have to leave the vehicle and go for a Scuba Dive tour to experience this amazing underwater world.
 Check out this video and you'll know what to expect...
 It's even more beautiful in real life.

-A visit to Great Barrier Reef is also a perfect reminder of how careful we need to be with these creations of Mother Nature and the environment in general.
-In the news we saw recently headlines like “Great Barrier Reef bleached for an unprecedented second year running” (The Guardian).
+A visit to the Great Barrier Reef is also a perfect reminder of how careful we need to be with these creations of Mother Nature and the environment in general.
+In the news, we saw recent headlines like “Great Barrier Reef bleached for an unprecedented second year running” (The Guardian).

-Uluru (or do you call it Ayers Rock?) is probably the most iconic natural wonder of Australia.
+Uluru is probably the most iconic natural wonder of Australia.
 Even without the Lonely Planet list it would have been on many people’s travel bucket list.
-We mentioned it already in some of our earlier blog posts and travel lists, like 6 Sights in Australia You Have to See to Believe.

 You can’t travel to Australia without a visit to Uluru.
-The large rock formation (sandstone) can be found in the Northern Territory, about a 450-kilometres drive from the nearest town (Alice Springs).
+The large rock formation (sandstone) can be found in the Northern Territory, about a 450-kilometre drive from the nearest town (Alice Springs).

 Uluru appears to change colour during the day.
 The red colour is at its brightest at sunrise and sunset.
 There are special viewing areas with parking and road access to give roadtrippers the best views of both sides at dawn and dusk.

 While you are on your road trip in the Northern Territory of Australia, you might as well visit the third and final item on Lonely Planet’s list of ‘50 Natural Wonders to Blow Your Mind’.
 171km South-east of Darwin you’ll find Kakadu National Park.